Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 For users new to the Python SDK for Event Hubs, please see the [readme file for the azure-eventhub](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhub/README.md).

 ## General changes
-Version 5 of the azure-eventhub package is a result of our efforts to create a client library that is user-friendly and idiomatic to the Python ecosystem.
+Version 5 of the azure-eventhub package is the result of our efforts to create a client library that is user-friendly and idiomatic to the Python ecosystem.
-Apart from redesigns resulting from the new [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python_introduction.html#design-principles), the latest version improves on several areas from V1.
+Alongside an API redesigns driven by the new [Azure SDK Design Guidelines for Python](https://azure.github.io/azure-sdk/python_introduction.html#design-principles), the latest version improves on several areas from V1.

-### Specific clients for sending vs receiving
+### Specific clients for sending and receiving
 In V5 we've simplified the API surface, making two distinct clients, rather than having a single `EventHubClient`:
 * `EventHubProducerClient` for sending messages.
 [Sync API](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-eventhub/5.0.0/azure.eventhub.html#azure.eventhub.EventHubProducerClient) and [Async API](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-eventhub/5.0.0/azure.eventhub.aio.html#azure.eventhub.aio.EventHubProducerClient)